theodoreb/theodoreb.github.io/_posts/2015-12-10-smartphones-power-or-lack-thereof.markdown

 smartphone and people make media centers and servers out of those things.
 Tiny computers are not the only devices roaming the internet.
-Consider  a Wii U, Xbox, even TVs that will end up on the web with their punny specs.
+Consider  a Wii U, Xbox, even TVs that will end up on the web with their puny specs.
 Remember, it's all about *accessibility*.